-While many new small businesses are financed out of their owners' pockets, many others need an infusion of funds from other sources to get off the ground.
+Do you have the money you need to start your business?
+While many new small businesses are financed out of their owners' pockets, many others need money from other sources to get off the ground.
 This page presents the main small business financing options for financing a new business in Canada.

 The Most Common Sources of Small Business Financing

 You've already guessed; most new small businesses are self-funded.
 The next most common sources of startup business financing are family and friends.
 Read more about these and other options for financing a new business in 8 Sources of Business Start Up Money.

 Small Business Grants

 Many people starting small businesses assume that they'll be able to get a government grant to provide the money they need for their startup plan but small business grants are not a viable option for startup business financing for most small businesses in Canada.
 The Truth About Small Business Grants in Canada explains why – and presents specific information on some of the small business grants available to small businesses.

 Still, there are some.
 Check out this list of available Small Business Grants in Canada.

 Nothing on this list for you?
 Read 5 Tips for Finding Small Business Grants in Canada to make your search easier.

 Most small businesses that aren't self-financed or financed by family and/or friends are financed through small business loans.

 Small business loans can be a particularly attractive small business financing option for financing a new business because the federal government sponsors programs that make funding start-up businesses a priority such as the Canada Small Business Financing Program.
 Learn about this and other possible loan sources in Where to Get Small Business Loans in Canada.